Regular boundary points and the Dirichlet problem for elliptic equations in double divergence form: Preliminary

-\begin{lemma} Suppose Conditions \ref{cond1} and \ref{cond2} hold.
-Let $u \ge 0$ be a weak solution of $L^*u=0$ in a bounded domain $\Omega$.
-Then either $u>0$ in $\Omega$ or $u \equiv 0$ in $\Omega$. \end{lemma} \begin{proof} Suppose there exists a point $x_0 \in \Omega$ such that $u(x_0)>0$.
-By the Harnack inequality (Theorem~\ref{thm02}), it follows that $u >0$ in a neighborhood of $x_0$.
-Applying the Harnack inequality iteratively on overlapping balls covering $\Omega$, we conclude that $u>0$ throughout $\Omega$.
-Therefore, if $u \not\equiv 0$, then $u>0$ in $\Omega$. \end{proof}
+\begin{proof} Suppose that $u\not\equiv0$ in $\Omega$.
+Then there exists $x_0\in\Omega$ such that $u(x_0)>0$.
+By the Harnack inequality, Theorem~\ref{thm02}, it follows that $u>0$ in a neighborhood of $x_0$.
+Applying the Harnack inequality iteratively along a chain of overlapping balls contained in $\Omega$, we conclude that $u>0$ throughout $\Omega$. \end{proof}